 How to Fight a Parking Ticket in Denver, CO

-Denver gives you 30 days to appeal a parking ticket.
-File your appeal with Denver Department of Transportation and Infrastructure (DOTI) online or by mail.
-The average ticket in Denver costs around $50.
+Denver gives you 20 days to appeal a parking ticket.
+File your appeal with Denver County Court online or by mail.
 The city issues approximately 500,000 parking tickets per year.

 Last updated: March 2026

 Miss this deadline and you lose the right to appeal.
-File online or by mail with Denver Department of Transportation and Infrastructure (DOTI).
+File online or by mail with Denver County Court.
 Appeal portal: https://www.denvergov.org/Government/Agencies-Departments-Offices/Department-of-Transportation-and-Infrastructure/Parking

 How to Appeal Step by Step